aimtiaz11/customer-api-raml/README.md

 This way, application developers can easily write cleaner client-side code as they can always expect a single standard 3 attribute response object as response.

-## 4.1 Adding other resources (use case 3)
+## 5.1 Adding other resources (use case 3)

 The API spec has been developed to make it easier further expand it to include other resources such as `orders` and `products`.

-### 4.1.2 Heavy use resource types and parameterisation
+### 5.1.2 Heavy use resource types and parameterisation

 In the API spec, we defined two resource type called *collectionType* and *resourceType*.

 *collectionType* is designed to be used on a collection (of resources).
 For example, `/customers` or `/accounts` or `/products`.

-*resourceType* is applicable to individual resource - an item in the collection of resources.
+*resourceType* is applicable to individual resource - a single item in the collection.

 For example, `/customers/{customerId}`, `orders/{orderId}`.